0xABADCAFE/random-proto-synth/doc/WaveShapers.md

 1. Phase adjustment.
 The input values in the _Packet_ are modified before being passed to the fundamental function of the _Generator_.
 2. Amplitude adjustment.
 The output value of the function is modified.

 The key functionality that the _WaveShaper_ provides is the ability to make successive values in the output _Packet_ of the _Generator_ depend on each other in ways that are otherwise not practical when dealing with processing entire _Packets_.
-An example of a phase adjustment is depicted below.
+An example of a _WaveShaper_ performing a phase adjustment is depicted below.

 ![behaviour](./images/waveshaper/behaviour.png)